-Dead nettle, sometimes referred to as purple nettle, (Lamium purpureum) is all over our yard this spring.
+Dead nettle, sometimes referred to as purple dead nettle, (Lamium purpureum) is all over our yard this spring.

 I once thought of dead nettle only as a horrible weed we needed to pull, but I am now understanding how useful it is.
 The common name of “dead nettle” refers to the fact that they do not have stingers like the stinging nettle.
 They have square stems and produce double-lipped flowers in a wide range of colors.
 The leaves of the plant are oval, jagged, have long stalks, and are arranged in pairs opposite to each other.
 They have a triangular, smoothed base and grow up to 3 cm to 8 cm in length and are 2 cm to 5 cm in width.

-Besides backyards, dead nettle can be found and foraged for in many areas.
+- Besides backyards, dead nettle can be found and foraged for in many areas.
 You will often find them on the roadside, usually taking over disturbed or previously tilled ground.

 - When you collect them, simply snip the stems about 1/2″ from the ground.
 Carefully shake off any dirt or bugs, and place in your collection container.

 Dead nettle has many medicinal uses, as the whole plant has astringent qualities.
 Nettles also have diaphoretic, diuretic, purgative, and styptic properties.
 An infusion of the plant is particularly useful for hemorrhage, while the fresh bruised leaves can be applied to external cuts and wounds.

 They are similar in size, but henbit has more green leaves, while dead nettle’s leaves are more purple.
 Both have purple, tubular flowers appearing in clusters at the top of the plant.
 They can both be used interchangeably in recipes, but they ARE different plants.